 Yes, you can.
 Adding condensed milk makes this easy Bengali sweet recipe more rich and tasty.
 Do not substitute condensed milk with milk in this recipe.
-Just add along with the quantity of milk stated in this recipe, since condensed milk already carries the sugar it needed for the sweet.
+Just add along with the quantity of milk stated in this recipe since condensed milk already carries the sugar it needs for the sweet.

-This Sandesh recipe is made with universally available ingredients, and definitely not have any unique Indian ingredients.
+This Sandesh recipe is made with universally available ingredients and has no unique Indian elements.
 So, no need to rush to the nearby Indian store or make an online purchase before making this dish.
-All you need to milk, lemon, and sugar.
+All you need is milk, lemon, and sugar.
 If you have a cardamon, it is well and good.
-Otherwise also no problem, you can use any of the spices you have in your kitchen already.
+Otherwise, no problem; you can use any spices in your kitchen already.

-Milk-the Key Ingredient.
+Milk Key Ingredient.
 Whole milk is perfect for making this Sandesh recipe.
-The full cream milk gives a nice and rich flavor and taste.
-And the fat content also gives a great creamy texture to Sandesh.
+The entire cream milk gives a nice and rich flavor and taste.
+And the fat content also offers a great creamy texture to Sandesh.
 But if you are health conscious, you may use low-fat milk.

-If you have paneer/Indian cottage cheese at home, you can skip the step of curdling the milk.
+If you have paneer/Indian cottage cheese at home, you can skip curdling the milk.
 And straightaway proceeds with the next step.

 Lemon Juice.
 This is used for curdling the milk.
 You can substitute.

 Sugar.
-Use the normal refined sugar, no particular sugar is needed like powdered sugar or crystal sugar.
-Each variation of sugar brings out the whole new dish and changes the color of the Sandesh very dramatically.
+Use regular refined sugar; no particular sugar is needed, like powdered or crystal sugar.
+Each variation of sugar brings out a whole new dish and dramatically changes the color of the Sandesh.

 How long can you store this?

-Since this Indian dessert is made with milk, its shelf life is very minimal.
-It is good to use for two days when kept on the kitchen counter.
+Since this Indian dessert is made with milk, its shelf life is minimal.
+It is good to use for two days on the kitchen counter.
 And you may use Sandesh for 5-6 days when refrigerated.
-And for 3-4 months, when frozen.
+And for 3-4 months when frozen.

 - 8 cups milk

 - 2 tablespoon lemon juice

 - In a big sauce pot, add milk and bring it to rolling boil.